symfony/symfony-docs/guides/templating/Twig.rst

         . . .
     ));

-If you are not using a PEAR formatted classname instead of namespace for you extension use this configuration:
+If you are using a PEAR formatted classname instead of namespace for you extension use this configuration:

 .. configuration-block::